AlexandraEL9/MS1-dock9bar/README.md

 - Balsamiq was used to create the wireframes as part of the design process.

 ## Testing
-- Tested with different browsers such as Chrome, Firefox, and Safari.
-- Tested with different screen sizes using the developer tool (Galaxy Fold, iPad, and my laptop)

-![Tested different screen sizes]SCREENSHOTS COMING SOON(./readme/test/testscreensize.png)

 - Tested navigation bar links.
 Home, Gallery, Contact and Menus pages jump to the respective places when clicked.